alexanderbird/alexanderbird.software/src/content/blog/getting-better-at-writing-code-for-readability.md

 -- focus on how you could improve your style, clarity, readability, etc..

 In addition, you can do a code kata -- solve a practice problem many times (3 or more).
-Each time, you start from scratch -- either do the same thing again, or try something new.
-I've found I'll vary one thing or another until I really get the feel for the problem.
+Each time, you start from scratch -- either write the same code again, or (more likely) try some slight variation that solves the same problem in a new way.
+I've found I'll vary one thing or another until I get really comfortable with the problem and different possible solutions.
 This helps you to find different ways to express your thoughts in code.
 When you can write the same code many different ways, you'll be able to write code that really clearly expresses your intent.